marcelgoh/nl-parser/readme.md

-# Miscellaneous Mini-Programs
+# Natural-Language Parser

-A collection of mostly single-file programs or scripts that I wrote while learning new languages.
+A program that parses English sentences.